nens/threedi-api-client/docs/usage.md

   parameter in seconds

-If you do not know the unique ID for your organisation you can make use th the `OrganisationsApi` object grants access to the `/organisations/` endpoint
+If you do not know the unique ID for your organisation you can make use of the `OrganisationsApi` object that grants access to the `/organisations/` endpoint.

 ```python